uggedal/going/README.md

 going
 =====

-Ensure your services are still `going`.
+Ensure your processes are still `going`.
 A simple ICS licensed process supervisor.